 Question 12: What is dissolution time?

-Answer: Dissolution is a time required to dissolve drug in given set of condition.
+Answer: Dissolution is the time required to dissolve a drug in a given set of conditions.

-Answer: Dissolution is measures a time to dissolve the drug into dissolution medium and disintegration is measures a time to break a drug into fragments in given medium.
+Answer: Dissolution is measured a time to dissolve the drug into a dissolution medium and disintegration is measured a time to break a drug into fragments in a given medium.

 Question 14: What are the factors affecting the rate of drug dissolution?

-Answer: Factors affecting on the rate of drug dissolution is Solubility, Salt formation, particle size, temperature, pH.
+Answer: Factors affecting the rate of drug dissolution is Solubility, Salt formation, particle size, temperature, pH.